cog-imperial/Limeade/README.md

 This repository is the official implementation of the paper “Limeade: Let integer molecular encoding aid”.

 ## Documentation
-Much of the current functionality is demonstrated using Jupyter notebooks available in the notebooks folder.
+Most functionalities are demonstrated using Jupyter notebooks available in the notebooks folder.

 ## Basic settings